vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Displaying command buttons below the question

-To answer a question, users typically choose from a set of commands.
+As a user, to answer a question, I  typically choose from a set of commands.
 Each command has a unique CommandId.
-A set of commands  can be described as follow:

     Commands:
       [